MicrosoftDocs/customer-insights/topics/android-sample.md

 6. Gradle sync should happen automatically.
 If not, select **File > Sync Project with Gradle Files**.
 7. Wait until Gradle successfully finishes building.
 8. Go to **app/java/microsoft.dynamics.productinsights.androidsample/MainActivity**.
-9. Replace *YOUR_INGESTION_KEY* with the ingestion key you have created on Product Insights portal.
+9. Replace *YOUR_INGESTION_KEY* with your ingestion key from the Product Insights portal.
 10. Select **Run > Run 'app'**.
 11. Wait a few minutes and you should be able to see signals under your project on the Product Insights portal.